ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 # Building simple REST API for mobile applications
 ## What is REST?
-Representational State Transfer (REST) is lightweight HTTP based and built on web servers much like how normal web sites are build on the backend.
-Instead of delivering in HTML, which is a combination of presentation and data, we would display only data with a minimum number of formatting using separators and delimiters (like JSON).
-One can think of it as just an architectural style for designing networked applications or as a different way of delivering web services.
-REST is also browsable so it really helps developers modify and check the correctness of their code as only the data is displayed on the browser.
-It is also a safer way of providing services or data access as it does not expose too much unnecessary surface area of the database used by the website.
-Some more well-known REST apis are from [Twitter](https://dev.twitter.com/rest/public)  and [Facebook Graph](https://developers.facebook.com/docs/graph-api).
+Representational State Transfer (REST) is lightweight, HTTP based and runs on web servers much like 'normal' web sites.
+Instead of delivering in HTML, which is a combination of presentation and data, data is displayed with minimum formatting using separators and delimiters (like JSON).
+It can be thought of as an architectural style for designing networked applications or as a way of delivering web services.
+REST is browsable, so helps developers modify and check the correctness of their code as only the data is displayed in the browser.
+It is a safer method of providing services or data access as it does not expose much unnecessary surface area of the database used by the website.
+Some well-known REST apis are from [Twitter](https://dev.twitter.com/rest/public)  and [Facebook Graph](https://developers.facebook.com/docs/graph-api).

 REST is platform and language independent.
-You could write a REST API with any language that are commonly associated with website publishing like PHP, Python or Ruby.
-There are four commonly defined methods used in a REST architecture which are the create, read, update and delete methods.
-I can also add other more specialized methods like getting the top ten most popular items or the highscore of all users either by writing a new method or using a query parameter like `/api/items?top=10`.
+You could write a REST API with any languages that are typically associated with website creation such as PHP, Python or Ruby.
+There are four commonly defined methods used in REST architecture.
+These are the _create_, _read_, _update_ and _delete_ (CRUD) methods.
+It is also possible to add more specialized methods such as retrieving the top ten most popular items or the highscore of all users.
+This could be achieved by writing a new method or using a query parameter such as `/api/items?top=10`.

 ## HTTP Methods and API endpoints
-You might remember from creating web forms (synchronous) or ajax request (asynchronous) calls where you have used the GET and POST requests.
-The PUT and DELETE requests are very much far less used.<br>You've probably had written using PHP, Python or any other language to process form data, you have indeed written your own simple REST framework.<br>POST, GET, PUT, DELETE which correspond to create, read, update, delete (CRUD) also related to the most basic of database operations<br>API endpoints describe available operations on data exposed by the service.
-Think of it as urls that provide data (GET request) or an url where you can submit data to (POST request).<br>There are many data formats we could use but the more common ones are JSON and XML.<br>GET /api/boats/123456 will return data on the boat with id 123456 even when applied multiple times.
+You might remember from creating web forms (synchronous) or ajax request (asynchronous) calls that you used GET and POST requests.
+The PUT and DELETE requests are less used.
+If you then wrote an application in  PHP, Python or other language to process form data, you have written your own simple REST framework.
+POST, GET, PUT and DELETE correspond to create, read, update and delete and relate to basic database operations.
+API endpoints describe available operations on data exposed by the service.
+Think of them as urls that provide data (GET request) or an url where you can submit data to (POST request).
+Many data formats could be used but the more common are JSON and XML.
+GET _/api/boats/123456_ will return data on the boat with an id of 123456 even when applied multiple times.

 ## Using djangorestframework to build a simple REST api
-I will be using Django (Python MVC) and djangorestframework.
+We will be using Django (Python MVC framework) and _djangorestframework_.
 Djangorestframework is built using django (python) specifically for exposing data via the REST framework.
-I assume the reader is familiar with Django and will build a simple REST API to access data inside a database (just one table).
-Here are the steps and code to create model and views.
-For ease of entering data, we will input them using the existing Django admin page.

-To start of, you will need to have already installed Python v2.7 or later and Django 1.7.4 or later on your system that could publish web pages.
-If you have not, please install [Python](http://www.python.org/download/) and [Django](https://www.djangoproject.com/download/).
+To begin, you will need to have Python v2.7 or later and Django 1.7.4 or later installed.
+If you do not, install [Python](http://www.python.org/download/) and [Django](https://www.djangoproject.com/download/) now.

-You can easily test your installation by firing up your command line, and type the `python` command, all being well you should see version information.
+You can test your installation by firing up the command line and typing the `python` command.
+All being well you should see version information.
 Continue by typing:

 ```bash
 >>> import django